sanchezand/GBAHD-AGB/README.md

 # GBAHD-AGB Motherboard
-This is a replacement motherboard for a AGB-CPU for the [gbaHD project](https://github.com/zwenergy/gbaHD).
+This is a replacement AGB motherboard shield for the [gbaHD project](https://github.com/zwenergy/gbaHD).
 - The aim is to remove the CPU and RAM from an original AGB motherboard and place them in this new board.
 - Uses an MCU to connect a classic controller.
 - Has a cartridge slot with a switch to detect DMG/CGB games and switch voltages.
 - Has a power switch circuitry to replace Spartan Edge switch.
+- Has a better footprint for 3D printed cases

 ## Issues